jonathanp/elm-labb/README.md

 # Elm-labb

-This is the first project/demo I've made to learn the beautiful [Elm](http://elm-lang.org).
+This is the first project/demo I've made to learn the beautiful [Elm](http://elm-lang.org) language.
 The functionality is the same as in this [React demo](https://binarymuse.github.io/react-primer/build/index.html?6) since I figured it was a good fit for trying out the architecture.

 ## How to build